 Spring and Autumn are the preferred time to trek to the Everest region.
 During this time, you can see the trail is very busy with trekkers’ caravan.
 Sometimes difficult to get cozy rooms.
 To avoid all these, and walk in the complete wilderness, why not trek in December?
 This time when many avoid treks fearing the cold.
 But trust us!
 You will not regret on decision.

-Best time of the year to trek Everest Base Camp is either on Spring (March to May) or Autumn (October to December) stays clear skies.
+Best time of the year to trek Everest Base Camp is either in Spring (March to May) or Autumn (October to December) stays clear skies.
 Moreover, there are many other popular trek routes connecting with ebc.
-Take a review about ebc trekking in Tripadvisor.
+Take a review about ebc trekking on Tripadvisor.

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu with breakfast plan.
 Our representative will give you information about further programs.

 Early in the morning, we start to drive from Kathmandu to Salleri by a local Jeep over the blacktopped road.
 It is a newly constructed road.
-We will have the best view of the panoramas of Riverside, jungle, wonderful landscape and the scattered villages.
+We have the best panorama of Riverside, jungle, wonderful landscape, and the scattered communities.
 We cross the bridge at Sunkoshi River and continue through Okhaldhunga.
-On the way, we can see the incredible peaks as Dudhkunda (Numpur Himal), Everest and many other snowy peaks.
+On the way, we can see incredible peaks as Dudhkunda (Numpur Himal), Everest, and many other snowy peaks.
 Then it is a continual drive up and up, which takes us to the district of Salleri of Solu Khumbu.
-Overnight at Lodge.

 From the hill of Taksindo, the picturesque scenarios of Salleri can be explored.
 The monasteries of the village represent mystical touch with Tibetan Buddhism.
 From another ridge, the views of Lukla, Nunthala valley astound us.
-Then we descend through the alpine forest, pass the Nunthala village and continue to trek down, cross the Dudhkoshi River and get up to Jubing.
+Then we descend through the alpine forest, pass the Nunthala village and continue to trek down, cross the Dudhkoshi River, and get up to Jubing.
 After about 2 hours ascend, we reach Kharikhola.
-Overnight at Lodge.

 The trail climbs for about an hour after Puiyan to a ridge at 2800m, then up to another ridge.
 Passing through Lukla Airport follow a gentle climb up the mountainside on the left bank of the Dudh Koshi River.
-Along the way, you will have a view of Mt Nupla (5,885m), Kusum Kangaru (6,367m) and the Mount Kwongde Range.
-We have an easy rough trail to get Benkar village and walking about 1 hour further we can reach Monjo village.
-We stay overnight at lodge.
+Along the way, you will have a view of mount Nupla (5,885m), Kusum Kangaru (6,367m), and the Mount Kwongde Range.
+We have an easy rough trail to get Benkar village within 1 hour and Monju village in 70 minutes.

 We continue along the trail with many ups and downs; cross a stream, and pass by the tiny village Monjo.
-We then come to Sagarmatha National Park office where a park entrance fee is to pay.
+We then come to the Sagarmatha National Park office to pay the park entrance fees.
 We follow a short walk along the riverbed of this valley where the major river meets each other.
-Crossing over the Hillary bridge, the trek begins the steep ascent to Namche Bazar.
+Cross over the Hillary bridge, the trek begins the steep ascent to Namche Bazar.
 On the way, we would have excellent views of Everest (8,848m) and Lhotse (8,516m.).
-Surrounded on three sides by mountain ranges, Namche Bazar (3,440m) is a central hub of the area for food, trekking gears, and other necessary goods.
+Namche village is a central hub of the area for food, trekking gears, and other necessary goods.